4.6.9 Using a Formula to Set Cell Values

 Beginning with version 2018, Origin supports cell-level calculations.

 The cell formula mechanism discussed here is not the only way to do math operations on cell values.
-Origin has a Set Values feature for doing row-wise math operations involving entire columns of data.
+Origin has a Set Values feature for doing row-wise math operations on partial or entire columns of data, including multiple columns.
 Set Values is not only faster -- it has such things as syntax coloring and assistance with functions -- things that are quite helpful when building complex expressions.
-Plus, you can define scripts to do such things as conditioning data before your calculations are performed.
+Plus, you can define scripts to do such things as conditioning of data before your calculations are performed.
 For more information, see Set Column Values - Quick Start.

 Cell Formula Notation